Pigmented Villonodular Synovitis

 • posterior approach to the knee via transverse or S-shape incision across popliteal fossa

-• approach between heads of gastrocnemius
+• approach between medial and lateral heads of gastrocnemius

 • retract neurovascular bundle to access posterior joint capsule